 Penn National Gaming‘s slightly delayed rollout of its Barstool Sportsbook app, debuting exclusively in Pennsylvania, will miss the NFL season kickoff and the first weekend of games, including the two PA teams’ openers.

 The full launch is set for Sept.
 18, dependent on approval by the Pennsylvania Gaming Control Board (PGCB).

 Late Barstool launch means missing Eagles and Steelers openers

-The company’s revised timetable – the end of August and before football began was the original target – means missing wagering on the opening NFL game Thursday night, Sept.
-10 in a contest featuring the Houston Texans at the Kansas City Chiefs.
+The company’s revised rollout timetable — the end of August and before football began was the original target — means missing wagering on the opening NFL game Thursday night, Sept.
+10, in a contest featuring the Houston Texans at the Kansas City Chiefs.

 Penn National has not completely been shut out of online gambling in PA, however.
-They also own the Hollywood Casino app, which was one of the first to market in PA.
-New users who sign up through our links can get $25 free upon sign-up and up to $500 deposit bonus.
+It also owns the Hollywood Casino app, which was one of the first to market in PA.
+New users who sign up through our links can get $25 free upon sign-up and an up to $500 deposit bonus.

 Barstool buy-in has bolstered PENN stock

 PENN stock opened NASDAQ trading up about 5% Tuesday following the long weekend and the announcement of the app trial before settling back in and ended the day at more than $55 a share.
 It’s a far cry from the less than $4 share price when the virus shook financial markets in March.

 PENN stock quickly gained value when the Barstool deal was announced in late January, only to drop like a stone due to COVID-19 closures.
 However, it has regained its footing and improved since, boosted seemingly primarily on hopes for the online Barstool app.

 Penn bought a 36% cut of Barstool, with an option to buy a controlling interest down the line.
 The company paid $163 million in cash and stock in the agreement.